-Switzerland continued its impressive display of defense and goaltending Saturday by knocking off the Czech Republic 1-0 and wrapping up second place in Group C. Hiller, the starting goalie for the Anaheim Ducks, made 26 saves for his second shutout in as many starts.
+Switzerland continued its impressive display of defense and goaltending Saturday, knocking off the Czech Republic 1-0 and wrapping up second place in Group C. Hiller, the starting goalie for the Anaheim Ducks, made 26 saves for his second shutout in as many starts.

-The Swiss have played nine periods in this tournament and allowed all of one goal.
+The Swiss have played nine periods in this tournament and allowed one goal.
 They've only scored two, but that's been enough to earn six points.

 "I think we have enough chances to score maybe one or two more goals, but now we have two wins and we're in a good spot," New Jersey Devils forward Damian Brunner said.
 "We play really solid defensively.
 We don't allow a lot of good scoring chances, and our goaltending has been outstanding.

 "[The Czech Republic is] a skilled team and when people talk about that game, they're favorites, so at the end of the day the only thing that counts is a win for us."

 For the first time in three contests, a game involving Switzerland had a goal before the third period.
 Simon Bodenmann snapped a one-timer from Denis Hollenstein past Winnipeg Jets goaltender Ondrej Pavelec at 14:10 of the opening period.
 Kevin Romy was pinned against the boards behind the Czech net, but was able to wriggle free enough to get the puck to Hollenstein.

 It was only the second goal of the tournament for Switzerland, and the first that didn't take a weird bounce off an opponent to beat the goaltender.